Siege of Kimberley: Background

-A Dutch colony was established in South Africa when the Dutch East India Company set up a shipping station at the Cape of Good Hope in 1652.
-In 1806, Britain captured the territory at the Battle of Blaauwberg, setting the scene for an influx of British settlers who were culturally at odds with the existing Boer population, notably with respect to issues such as the abolition of slavery.
-Many Boer farmers from the Eastern Province of the Cape Colony elected to move away from British influence into the hinterland, which resulted in a mass migration known as the Great Trek.
-As people moved inland, prospecting for minerals started; in the 1870s, the discovery of diamonds in the area of present-day Kimberley was followed a decade later by the discovery of gold in the Witwatersrand.
-The discoveries led to a massive influx of Uitlanders (Dutch for "foreigners") into the Boer republics of the Orange Free State and Transvaal.

-Tension soon developed between the British Empire and the two Boer republics.
-The causes of the war were complex, with contributing factors including the Boers' desire for independence (entailing harsh control of the Nguni and Sotho tribes in their territory), the prize of the rich gold fields, British colonial expansionist ambitions in Africa, perceived ill-treatment of British expatriates working in the Boer republics, the First Boer War and a failed uprising organised by Rhodes in the form of the Jameson Raid.
-Discussions broke down in October 1899 when the British ignored a Boer ultimatum to stop concentrating forces on the borders of the Boer republics.

 Prior to the onset of the Second Boer War, Kimberley was the second-biggest city in the Cape Colony, and vibrant and prosperous as the centre of diamond mining operations of the De Beers Mining Company, who supplied 90% of the world's diamonds.
 The town had a population of 40,000, of which 25,000 were white.
 It was one of a handful of British outposts in the far north east of the colony, located just a few kilometres from the borders of the Boer republics of the Transvaal and Orange Free State; Cape Town was 1041 km away by rail, while Port Elizabeth was 780 km.
 The closest Boer settlements were Jacobsdal to the south and Boshof to the east.